-Guitar Shop Owner Hopes Egress Won’t End His Era at the Chelsea Hotel
+Midtown West Side Residents Meet to Mitigate Noise

 BY RANIA RICHARDSON | The long lines outside a tiny coffee shop are a puzzle to many Chelsea residents strolling along Ninth Ave. at night.
 By day, a single barista makes caffeinated beverages in a space that barely fits two stools — but at night, an unmarked door opens to reveal a hopping 1920s-style cocktail bar.
 Inspired by Prohibition Era speakeasies with secret entrances and crude moonshine, the very popular Bathtub Gin sits behind the Stone Street Coffee Company at 132 Ninth Ave. (btw.
 W. 18th & 19th Sts.).

 Passersby may order espressos or vanilla lattes from an outside window or inside counter.
 Later, a security guard will direct them to the back room lounge.
-Dapper bartenders sporting suspenders mix elaborate drinks in a space that includes seating for 65 people.
+Dapper bartenders sporting black vests mix elaborate drinks in a space that includes seating for 65 people.
 At the center of the room, a shimmering copper bathtub represents the “bathtub gin,” or homemade spirits made in amateur conditions when drinking was illegal from 1920 to 1933.
 Cocktails were created to mask the unpleasant taste of cheap grain alcohol and thus, a whole new cocktail culture was born.
 It doesn’t take much inebriation for guests to jump in the huge tub to take Instagram photos.

 Dave Oz, a CPA-turned-investment banker, owns and operates the businesses.
 The 2008 economic crisis galvanized his interest in a career change that would fulfill his passion for hospitality.
 In earlier days, he had worked at nightclubs — in every aspect of the business — from serving drinks to manning the door.
 His best friend from high school, Peter Poulakakos, now a Lower Manhattan restaurateur, is a partner in the joint businesses.
 The coffee roasting plant and wholesaler owned by Poulakakos supplies the front half of the shop.

 It took two years to find the ideal spot, which was formerly a Spanish restaurant.
 “I saw a lot happening in Chelsea, all the construction going on, hotels and office buildings being built, and I saw a future here,” Oz recalled.
 “I knew people needed more places to go.”
 He built the space from scratch, evoking the period with the look of Victorian lighting and furniture, patterned wallpaper, and pressed tin ceilings.
-For five years, he lived in apartment above the bar and has since moved a few blocks away.
+For five years, he lived in an apartment above the bar and has since moved a few blocks away.
 He finds Chelsea “neighborhood-y,” like Brooklyn, where he grew up.

 Bathtub Gin serves an array of vintage-inspired cocktails at $16 each, many with exotic flavors such as guava, tobacco syrup made in-house, or mastiha.
 Gin was the predominant drink in the 1920s and, along with a full selection of other spirits, the bar has more than 30 different brands of the namesake liquor.
 The most popular cocktail is the Gin-Gin Cup, made of gin shaken with lemon, honey, fresh ginger, lavender extract, and sage.
 The Martinez, a predecessor of the classic martini, is Oz’s personal favorite.